peeracle/peeracle/README.md

 Written in ECMAScript 5 to ensure high compatibility for both Node and Web Browsers.
 A native SDK made in C++ including Java and Objective-C bindings is also available inside the [libpeeracle][libpeeracle-url] repository.

-This project is currently feature incomplete and under heavy development.
+:warning: This **final study project** is currently feature incomplete and under heavy development.
 You can read [our roadmap][roadmap-url] and [follow us on Twitter][twitter-url] for updates.
 Pull requests are always appreciated!

 [![Version][version-svg]][package-url] [![Build Status][travis-svg]][travis-url] [![License][license-image]][license-url] [![Downloads][downloads-image]][downloads-url]